 Achievement First (AF) Hartford High School is a college-preparatory, public charter school in Hartford, Connecticut.
-Our mission is to provide historically underserved students with a top-quality education that helps them develop the academic and character skills necessary to graduate from college and serve as the next generation of leaders in our community.
-AF Hartford High School's approach includes an extended school day and year, a rigorous, college-preparatory course of studies, SAT preparation, tutoring, intensive college counseling, explicit character education, and athletics and elective programs in a structured and supportive academic environment.
+Our mission is to provide historicallyunderserved students with a top-quality education that helps them develop the academic and character skills necessary to graduate from college and serve as the next generation of leaders in our community.
+AF Hartford High School's approach includes an extended school day and year as well as a rigorous, college-preparatory course of studies in a structured and supportive academic environment.
 The programming at AF Hartford High School is centered on the tenets of a rigorous, liberal arts education.
+Our multifaceted approach has resulted in Achievement First Hartford High School being named a gold medal school and ranked the third best high school in Connecticut by U.S. News & World Report.
 Our instructional framework includes:

 - Learning Through Discussion: Educating our students means encouraging them to realize their potential for discovery and independent thought.
 We judge our success on the authenticity of students' thinking and their ability to communicate their thoughts.
 Seminars encourage an awakening of discovery and independent thought by teaching students to direct discussion without relying on a teacher to lead the way. - The Power of Writing: We recognize that success in college and beyond demands strong writing skills.
-The writing assessments that stand at the core of our Humanities curriculum are designed to prepare students for the rigors of college-level writing.
-The interdisciplinary design of our writing curriculum provides the necessary space for students to explore ideas in great depth. - Key Cognitive Skills: Our character development program is based on the work of Dr. Martin Seligman and Angela Duckworth, and teaches strengths they have identified as leading to engaged, meaningful and purposeful lives.
-Our core values, which stem from this research, are Grit, Integrity, Empathy, Independence and Curiosity.
-Students receive regular feedback on their reflection of these core values through our school's merit system.
+The writing assessments that stand at the core of our humanities curriculum are designed to prepare students for the rigors of college-level writing.
+The interdisciplinary design of our writing curriculum provides the necessary space for students to explore ideas in great depth. - AP Access for All: Before graduation, students at AF Hartford High take two or more Advanced Placement courses.
+We believe that exposure to the most rigorous content available is an essential aspect of college preparation; 98% of scholars enrolled in AP courses take the AP exam for that course.
+Students can take the most rigorous classes offered through a non-discriminatory process.
+Those who do not opt into an AP-level class can access the rigor of the course alongside AP students, in the same classroom, but with differentiated coursework.
+Students build independence and college-ready skills in the AP Capstone series consisting of AP Seminar and AP Research.